SF-WDI-42/project-00/readme.md

 ###### How should I begin approaching this?

-#### If your instructor has provided a custom link to Github Classroom for this assignment:

-* Follow the link to the Github Classroom: https://classroom.github.com/a/7ayS6uY4
-* After creating the new repository, copy the link to it from the "Clone" menu on the top right side of the page.
-* **On your computer,** within the 'develop' folder, create a new repository using `git init`
-* Add a remote: `git remote add origin paste_the_link_to_the_repository_here`
-* You'll need an `index.html`, `main.css`, and `main.js`.
-Make sure your stylesheet and JavaScript files are linked in `index.html`, and also include the CDNs you'll be using (Bootstrap, jQuery).

-#### For all other submissions:

 * Create a **NEW GitHub repository** from your GitHub account.
-Make sure you're in your `develop` folder, and create the project locally.
-Follow the steps to `git init` the new repo.
+Make sure to `git init` the new repo locally, and then follow the second set of instructions to link your local repo to the GitHub repo.
+* In the settings of your GitHub repo, enable GitHub Pages by building from the master branch.
+This will let us see your game online once you've pushed it to GitHub!
 * You'll need an `index.html`, `main.css`, and `main.js`.
 Make sure your stylesheet and JavaScript files are linked in `index.html`, and also include the CDNs you'll be using (Bootstrap, jQuery).

 ---